SmartPracticeschool/SBSPS-Challenge-4203-Sentiment-Analysis-of-COVID-19-Tweets---Visualization-Dashboard/README.md

 **Aim of the Project**

-The aim of this project is to create an ineractive web based COVID-19 Sentiment Analyser.
+The aim of this project is to create an interactive web based COVID-19 Sentiment Analyser.
 The primary goal is to develop a space where everyone can visualize the impact of COVID-19 on human society in easy and simpler way.This helps to realize how the sentiment of people changes during this time of COVID-19.It will enable visitors to learn impact of COVID-19 by interacting with graphs,maps,charts and other interactive elements as they proceed through the web.
 To develop a twitter sentiment analysis model to understand the following:

 _1. Get to know people’s sentiment towards the epidemic_